vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

    2,

    Luptagamasamgraha.
-Part 1 collected and edited by Gopinatha Kaviraja.
+Part 1 collected and edited by Gopinatha Kavirāja.
 Yogatantragranthamālā no. Varanasi, 1970; part 2 collected and edited by Vrajavallabha Dviveda.
 Yogatantragranthamālā no. Varanasi, 1983.

    Vijñānabhairava with commentaries by Kṣemarāja (incomplete) and Sivopadhyāya.
 K.S.T.S., no. 1918.
 Edited by M.R. Śastri.

    Spandakārikā with vṛtti by Kallaṭabhatta.
 K.S.T.S., no. 5, 1916.
 Edited by J.C.
 Chatterjee.

-   Spandanirnaya by Kṣemaraja.
+   Spandanirnaya by Kṣemarāja.
 K.S.T.S., no. 43, 1923.
 Edited with English translation by M.S.
 Kaul.

    38

    Spandapradīpikā by Bhagavadutpala.
 Published in the Tantrasamgraha vol. 1.
 Yogatantragranthamāla no. 3 pp. 83-128.
-Edited by G. Kaviraja, Benares, 1970.
+Edited by G. Kavirāja, Benares, 1970.

-   Spandasamdoha by Kṣemaraja.
+   Spandasamdoha by Kṣemarāja.
 K.S.T.S., no. 43, 1925.
 Edited by M.R. Śāstrī.